 The long story of his life is very different from the placid stream of Bach’s, and yet both intertwine at regular moments.
 Their relationship goes back to Telemann’s tenure as Konzertmeister and then Kapellmeister in Eisenach (Bach’s birthplace) while J.S. was organist in Weimar.
 Beyond mutual respect, a real friendship must have blossomed, since Telemann was Carl Philipp Emmanuel’s godfather at his baptism in 1716 (giving him his second name, “Philipp”).

 There was also a Leipzig connection between the two, although at different times.
 Before devoting himself entirely to his musical career, Telemann studied law in Leipzig, and he was active as a musician in the city at the beginning of the 18th century.
-His difficult dealings with Kuhnau (Bach’s predecessor) while working as his assistant at the Thomaskirche led him to accept a new job and relocate to Sorau (now Zary in Hungary) in 1705.
+His difficult dealings with Kuhnau (Bach’s predecessor) while working as his assistant at the Thomaskirche led him to accept a new job and relocate to Sorau (now Zary in Poland) in 1705.
 Telemann had re-founded Leipzig’s Collegium Musicum in 1704, which Bach later took over in 1729.

 In spite of Telemann’s past troubled dealings with Kuhnau, he was the city council’s clear favorite when time came to appoint his successor in 1723.
 Telemann showed his shrewd business side, professing interest in the job only to use the Leipzig offer as leverage to improve his conditions in Hamburg where he would end up in charge of almost every aspect of the city’s musical life.
 The job was then offered to and declined by Graupner, which led to the hiring of the most famous ‘Plan C’ in the history of music: Johann Sebastian Bach.